laravel-enso/documentation/docs/backend/forms.md

 Flag that puts the select in object mode, which means that the form, instead of storing a primitive value for the selected value, stores the entire option object, which can be useful for complex scenarios

+##### pivotParams
+- Is: optional
+- Type: object
+- Applies to: `"select"`

+Pivot params that get used when using the Select component in server-side mode and are passed along with the request, when loading or refreshing the option list.

+If using the `OptionsBuilder` trait for the select's back-end endpoint, the pivot parameters are applied automatically.

+##### customParams
+- Is: optional
+- Type: object
+- Applies to: `"select"`

+Custom params that get used when using the Select component in server-side mode and are passed along with the request, when loading or refreshing the option list.

+On the back-end, the custom params should be read from the request and applied as required.

 #### Input only